 Maybe those points aren't the most applicable to your situation, but the underlying principle can definitely help your outlook:

-The main way to make your savings last longer is to plan your retirement lifestyle ahead of time.
+The main way to make your savings last longer is to plan your retirement lifestyle's budget ahead of time.

-By looking at your future retirement income, and creating potential budgets for your future retirement lifestyle, you can manage to find some healthy margin and ways to make it work.
+By looking at your future retirement income, and creating a budget for your lifestyle inside those retirement means, you can manage to find some healthy margin and ways to make it work.

-By reducing your fixed expenses, paying off loans, cars, housing payments, getting rid of erroneous subscription payments, you can create a situation for yourself where you have enough to thrive.
+By reducing your fixed expenses, paying off loans, cars, housing payments, getting rid of subscriptions, you can create a situation for yourself where you have enough to thrive.